 Content is a key driver of any digital strategy, and onsite blogging is an absolute necessity for anyone looking to increase their presence online.
 Content calendar creation maintains the regular addition of fresh content to a website, but it also gives you material to fill your e-shot with.
 In turn, by promoting these pieces using email marketing, you’re drastically increasing the chances of attracting more traffic to your onsite blog posts – which essentially promote your brand and its products/services anyway.

-Try to consider a typical user’s behaviour when interacting with an email you want to send out and formulate a hypothesis based on how you would expect a typical customer to respond to your email template.
+Try to consider a typical user’s behavior when interacting with an email you want to send out and formulate a hypothesis based on how you would expect a typical customer to respond to your email template.
 Subsequently, test the quality of your data by conducting a couple of trials with segments of your entire database, as this will give a better indication of your audience’s engagement.
-Not only that, but you’ll be able to analyse the interaction through the reporting tool of most email marketing softwares afterwards so then you can begin to refine your process.
+Not only that, but you’ll be able to analyze the interaction through the reporting tool of most email marketing software afterwards so then you can begin to refine your process.